-The values of $n_{\sigma}$ in the table account for the number of standard deviations the experimental measurements are from our predictions.
-All these predictions are seen to be in accordance with present experimental measurements, only $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$ appears slightly in tension.
-To end, we would like to encourage once more experimental groups to measure these TFFs.
+The values of $n_{\sigma}$ shown in the table give the number of standard deviations the experimental measurements are from our predictions.
+All these predictions are seen to be in accordance with present experimental measurements; only $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$ and $\eta\to e^{+}e^{-}e^{+}e^{-}$ appear slightly in tension.
+It is worth stating that our results for the $\eta$ and $\eta^\prime$ decays are independent of $\eta$-$\eta^\prime$ mixing effects, the reason being that all the PAs used to fit the space-like TFFs are fixed at zero momentum transfer by the corresponding experimental two-photon decay widths and not by the axial-anomaly predictions in terms of the mixing parameters.
+Similarly, when diagonal PAs were used, a constant behaviour for $Q^2F(Q^2)$ was imposed at $Q^2\to\infty$, as predicted by perturbative QCD, but without fixing the associated constants in terms of these mixing parameters.
+To finish, we would like once more to encourage experimental groups to measure these TFFs.